 |Password||This is the password of FusionReactor on the target server.|

 |Script||If you specify the path to a script on your server then it will be called when the server goes down or comes up.
 See the script section below for more information or check out Manage Servers|

-If a machine is offline then no information will be gathered and the icon will be displayed in gray.
-If you are adding a server which is currently turned off then you should set it's status to offline.
+If a machine is offline then no information will be gathered and the icon will be gray.
+When adding a server which is currently turned off, set it's status to offline.

-Once you click Add Server your new server will be listed at the bottom of the page ( Current Servers ) along with its current connect status.
-See screenshot below.
+Once you click Add Server your new server will be listed at the bottom of the page (Current Servers) along with its current connect status.

 This section, will provide a simple example of adding an external FusionReactor instance in the Enterprise Dashboard.
 For this example, an Amazon EC2 instance was used.

-From the screenshot above, we can see that the Status code of the FusionReactor instance with name "tomcat8_External_Server" is set to "OK".
+From the screenshot above, we see that the Status code of the FusionReactor instance with name "tomcat8_External_Server" is set to OK.
 That means, that you should be able to access the FusionReactor instance externally.

 The next step is to access the Enterprise Dashboard.
-In the Enterprise Dashboard you should be able to see the new FusionReactor instance.
-See screenshot below.
+Here, you should be able to see the new FusionReactor instance as in the screenshot below:

 Now, you are able to monitor the external server with FusionReactor.